Here is my list of my favourite famous artists’ names and their paintings around the world.

 The Uffizi Gallery (or Galleria degli Uffizi, in Italian) is the most famous museum in Florence, and one of the most famous and important museums in the world.
 The Uffizi Tribune Room is the oldest room of the museum and became a romantic symbol made famous by the European fashion of the grand tour.

 The room is richly decorated with enamels and shells according to the theme of the four elements.
-Gentile da Fabriano, Leonardo da Vinci and Sandro Botticelli and many more.
+Gentile da Fabriano, Da Vinci and Sandro Botticelli and many more.
 The Uffizi Gallery Museum

 3. Famous Paintings Spain – Salvador Dali – Surrealism